-The IRS recently released draft instructions for both the 1094-B and 1095-B and the 1094-C and 1095-C and the draft forms for 1094-B, 1095-B,1094-C, and 1095-C. There are no substantive changes in the forms or instructions between 2017 and 2018, beyond the further removal of now-expired forms of transition relief.
-There is a minor formatting change to draft Form 1095-C for 2018.
+The Internal Revenue Service (IRS) released instructions for both the Forms 1094-B and 1095-B and the Forms 1094-C and 1095-C and Forms 1094-B, 1095-B,1094-C, and 1095-C. There are no substantive changes in the forms or instructions between 2017 and 2018, beyond the further removal of now-expired forms of transition relief.
+There is a minor formatting change to Forms 1095-B and 1095-C for 2018.
 There are dividers for the entry of an individual’s first name, middle name, and last name.

 While our personal lives may offer plenty of opportunities to give thanks, it's also important to make a habit of it in our professional lives, according to an article in the Cobb Business Journal.
 Few people in a study cited expressed gratitude for their work, and that might be because a culture of gratitude needs to be cultivated in the office, and from the top.
 Business leaders worried that giving thanks will be seen as hinting at a promotion, showing weakness, or failing to inspire hard work should take note of leaders like Richard Branson and Oprah Winfrey.
 Both view gratitude as an essential element of success and built empires by cultivating a culture of thankfulness.
 The data supports that mindset, with the vast majority of employees reporting they'd work harder for a more grateful boss.

 The top three workforce generations are Baby Boomers, Generation Xers and Millennials.
 These generations range from being born in 1946–1996, which is a 50-year difference from the first Baby Boomer to the last Millennial.
 Even with the large age gap, all of these individuals have a very similar concern—the loss of income if they are unable to work due to a disabling event such as an injury or illness.

 Productivity and time management expert Julie Morgenstern believes people can be grouped two ways when it comes to time management: Time realists and time optimists.